WolfBeacon/7-Momentum-Integration/README.md

 2. Clone the repository

-3. From the project root, run `npm i && npm run global-install`
+3. From the project root, run `npm install`

 ## Tasks